SatoshiPortal/cyphernode/README.md

 - suggestions welcome!
 2. Lunanode launcher web app

+## Security Roadmap

+You can find it here: https://github.com/SatoshiPortal/cyphernode/issues/13#issue-364164006

 # Example use-case for cyphernode

 When building cyphernode, we had specific use-cases in mind that we built for ourselves.
 Use this as inspiration, and innovate on our procedures.